element-hq/synapse/docs/admin_api/user_admin_api.md

 - `user_id` - fully qualified: for example, `@user:server.com`.

-The following parameters should be set as query parameters in the URL:
+The following should be set as query parameters in the URL:

 - `from_ts` - int.
 Optional.
 A timestamp in ms from the unix epoch - only rooms joined after the provided timestamp will be returned.